 - 1 pound medium pasta (such as rigatoni or penne)

 - 1/3 cup freshly grated Parmesan cheese (plus extra for topping each serving)

 - Rinse the broccoli and pat it dry.
 Cut off the thick stalks (and discard them) so that you have florets with 2-3 inches of the stems attached.
 Slice any thicker stems lengthwise in half.
 Slice your garlic into thin rounds.

 When the broccoli is soft, add 5 cups of water to the pot.
 Add in 1/3 teaspoon salt and give it a quick stir.
-Cover the pan and increase heat to high.
-When the water is boiling, add the pasta and cook, uncovered, stirring periodically, until it is al dente.
+Cover the pan and increase the heat to high.
+When the water is boiling, add the pasta and cook, uncovered, stirring frequently, until it is al dente.
 (Check for doneness three minutes before the al dente time listed on the package.)

 When the pasta is cooked, do not drain it.
 Turn off the heat and add in 1/3 cup Parmesan, stirring to combine.